Smokey Yunick: Early life

+Military service

-When the Americans joined World War II, Yunick joined the Army Air Corps in 1941, piloting a B-17 Flying Fortress named "Smokey and his Firemen" on more than 50 missions over Europe.
-He was with the 97th Bombardment Group (Heavy) of the 15th Air Force, at Amendola Airfield, Italy, before being transferred to the war's Pacific theater following VE Day.
+As stated in a New York Times article, Yunick claimed that he joined the Army Air Corps in 1941 and piloted a B-17 Flying Fortress named "Smokey and his Firemen" on more than 50 missions over Europe.
+He was with the 97th Bombardment Group (Heavy) of the 15th Air Force, at Amendola Airfield, Italy.
+He reported that he was then transferred to the war's Pacific theater following VE Day.

+Official military records from the National Archives reflect that Yunick was drafted from civilian life as a welder in January 1943, at the age of 19 in Philadelphia at the enlisted rank of Private.
+He served on active duty as from February 1944 to March 1946.
+Subsequently commissioned as a 2nd Lieutenant, he was awarded one award, an Air Medal by the 15th Air Force in 1944.
+Although he reported that he was wounded in combat, there is no record of a Purple Heart being issued.

 In 1946, Yunick married and moved to Daytona Beach, Florida, because "it was warm and looked good" when he had flown over it on training missions.

 Smokey's Garage

-Yunick ran "Smokey's Best Damn Garage in Town" at 957 N. Beach St in Daytona Beach, Florida from 1947, when he opened the garage repairing trucks, until 1987 when he closed it, claiming that there were no more good mechanics.
+Yunick ran "Smokey's Best Damn Garage in Town" at 957 N Beach St. in Daytona Beach from 1947, when he opened the garage repairing trucks, until 1987, when he closed it, claiming that there were no more good mechanics.
 The garage property was sold according to his estate plan in 2003.
 Most of the buildings were taken down a few years later, leaving only a single building that erupted in flames on April 25, 2011, at about 7 p.m. and was destroyed.
-There is nothing left today.

 Automobile racing

-When Yunick's reputation as a good mechanic spread through the town, Marshall Teague, a local stock car race team owner, invited him to join the team and Yunick accepted, despite being completely unfamiliar with stock car racing.
+When Yunick's reputation as a good mechanic spread through the town, Marshall Teague, a local stock car race team owner, invited him to join the team, and Yunick accepted, despite being completely unfamiliar with stock car racing.
 He prepared a Hudson Hornet for driver Herb Thomas for the second running of the Southern 500 in Darlington, South Carolina, which won the race.